hacs/documentation/source/docs/use/download/download.md

 ---
 Setting up HACS is done by using the [HACS download script](https://github.com/hacs/get).

-To download HACS, follow the steps below.
+## To download HACS

+This section provides instructions for each installation type.
 Make sure to select the tab that matches your Home Assistant installation type (OS/Supervised, Container, or Core).

 !!! info
     If you don't know what type of Home Assistant installation you are running, you should not use HACS (or any other custom integration).